Manuscript Analysis—entry-level option

 This is especially important if you are self-publishing.
 Indie authors are held to the same standards as traditionally published authors.
 Readers, reviewers, and sales channels expect a professional product with a quality narrative.
 A professionally produced book tells distributors and retailers you have something that can help them make money as well, giving you an edge.
 You want your book to be regarded as a solid competitor among traditionally published works and other high-quality self-published books.

 In some cases, a kind-hearted agent or publisher who passes on your manuscript will explain why they couldn't work with you and provide a brief critique.
 But these are often not specific enough.
 Moreover, they may sound harsh to a first-time author.
-(But hopefully not as harsh as "overwhelmingly nauseating," noted in one of Vladimir Nabokov's rejection letters!)
+(But hopefully not as harsh as "overwhelmingly nauseating," which Vladimir Nabokov got in one of his rejection letters!)

 Fortunately, there's a low-risk, no-pressure way to improve your chances of impressing the "gatekeepers": with a manuscript analysis by a publishing insider who has your best interests at heart.